 Tell us what you have in mind and we'll craft an itinerary for you, at no obligation

-In the Cape, where the winters are similar to Mediterranean Europe.
-(Think Spain or Italy or Southern USA).
-The hotels and lodges are reasonably well-equipped with under-floor heating, fireplaces, even electric blankets!
+In the Cape, where the winters are similar to Mediterranean Europe (think Spain or Italy or Southern USA) the hotels and lodges are reasonably well-equipped with under-floor heating, fireplaces, even electric blankets!
 You also might have some rain in the Cape so come prepared with a rainproof jacket

 The rest of the country has dry winter with pleasant sunny days.
 It is not uncommon for the daytime temperatures to be 25°c so bring some lightweight shirts and t-shirts as well.

 However it’s the diurnal range in winter which usually flummoxes visitors.
 A South African can say that it’s 25°c during the day but forget to say that the day could have started at 5°c.
-In fact it’s the warm sunny days which produce the sudden drop in evening temperatures as there is no cloud cover.
+In fact it’s the warm sunny days that produce the sudden drop in evening temperatures as there is no cloud cover.
 If you are on safari in June or July, you will need to come fully prepared with hats, jackets etc. The South African game lodges do not have central heating and are fairly open to the elements.
 So you will need to wrap up warmly in the evening and to take spare clothing for the game drive (for when the sun sets).

 Hope this article on ‘what to wear on safari in South Africa’ was useful!
 If you are still in the research phase, why not head to our South Africa pages to start dreaming of your next safari.
 Alternatively, make use of email or our live chat if you want to ask us any questions…